colinswrath/WindsOfTheNorth/README.md

 ## Issues

 Please check the [FAQ](https://github.com/colinswrath/WindsOfTheNorth/blob/main/FAQ.md) first if you have any issues.
- If you encounter any bugs or issues while playing the list, the [Discord](https://discord.gg/rpctSqRT) support server is preferred and will have the fastest turn around time for support.
+ If you encounter any bugs or issues while playing the list, the [Lost Outpost Discord server](https://discord.gg/WF66mMu) support server is preferred and will have the fastest turn around time for support.
 Alternatively, you can leave an issue report on the Github [Issues Page](https://github.com/colinswrath/WindsOfTheNorth/issues) or leave a bug report on the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/112972?tab=bugs)

 ## Credits